Proper Vehicle Maintenance Could Prevent Car Accidents

-Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Apr 09, 2015 in Truck Accidents
+Posted on behalf of Mark F. Griffin of D'Amico & Pettinicchi, LLC on Apr 09, 2015 in Car Accidents

 In an earlier post we wrote about the steps boat owners can take to prepare their vessels for use after a long winter when they were not used.
 Applying that same reasoning to motor vehicles, residents of the state of Connecticut may think that because they used their car all winter, it does not need attention this spring.
 The reality however is that the change of season is a good time to complete car maintenance.
 Proper maintenance could prevent accidents from happening.